March 1982 Palestinian general strike: Historical assessments

 In 2009, Mark Tessler of the University of Michigan argued that, although Begin's government stated that its actions against the Palestinian mayors was "designed to correct an error of the previous Labor government in permitting these individuals to be elected in the first place," the actions were primarily motivated by "the growing resistance to occupation" in the territories.
+According to Neve Gordon of Queen Mary University of London, by 1982, "it had become apparent that in order to contain the oppositional social forces that had been awakened and were rapidly gaining ground, Israel had to change the way it managed the population," saying that the Israeli government shifted to placing an emphasis on sovereign power to suppress Palestinian nationalism, that it fostered the Village Leagues to replace Palestinian nationalist leadership, and that it banned Palestinian political organisations and disbanded the elected city councils "to prevent the development of institutions that could serve as a basis for an independent Palestinian state."